 Peanut Brittle Adds Flare to a Plain Buttermilk Pie

-Buttermilk pie is a very old recipe originating in England, blending the smooth flavours of buttermilk with the sweetness and crunch of peanuts is a new recipe of mine.
+Buttermilk pie is a very old recipe originating in England, blending the smooth flavours of buttermilk with the sweetness and crunch of peanuts in this new buttermilk pie with peanut brittle recipe.
 Whenever I make a buttermilk pie.
 I can imagine a woman churning butter from cream, looking at the leftover buttermilk and wondering, “Now what am I suppose to do with you?”

 Please don’t let the word buttermilk scare you off, this is a delicious mellow tasting pie that doesn’t compete with the flavour of the peanut brittle.

 I love this recipe because the ingredients are so simple, I have never met anyone who didn’t really like this pie!

 You will need: